stangoldbear/notes/nodejs.packages.md

 	•	Use Jest for testing, TypeScript for types, and a bundler (e.g., Tsup) for distribution.
 	•	Version your releases and link or install your package via Git.
 	•	Optionally, use CI/CD and code quality tools.

-Let me know if you’d like a project starter template with this setup preconfigured.

-Confidence: 100%